vidartf/nbsphinx-link/README.rst

         "path": "relative/path/to/notebook"
     }

+Optionally the "extra-media" key can be added, if your notebook includes any media, i.e. images.
+The value needs to be an array of strings, which are paths to the media files or directories to include.
+Note that this is not needed if the images are added as attachments to markdown cells.

 Further keys might be added in the future.

 Note that the documentation of this project might serve as a